meltingscales/potemkeys/README.md

 For those who can't remember {keyboard input => controller} mappings, and want to see them in-game.

+Works on Windows 11, and tested on Ubuntu.

 ## How do I use it?

-When I'm less lazy (never) I will make X11 equivalents for the win32 API code I use to make the window stay on top.

 1. Install Python version 3.whatever
 2. Clone this repo